DLF Training FAQs

 Once all your assignments have been submitted and the deadline has passed your work will be sent to the assessors.
 You should hear back within one week of the deadline to say whether you have passed or are required to submit additional information.

-Once this process is complete, the work goes through some vigorous moderation processes, this can take up to three weeks.
+Once this process is complete, your work is then moderated, this can take up to three weeks.

 You should receive your certificate within six weeks of the deadline for submissions.
-If you haven’t heard anything from us after the six week period please contact us at email@example.com
+If you have not received it after the six week period please contact us at email@example.com

 I've lost my certificate.
 What should I do?